-Level of Proficiency Description theories from relevant areas of technical competence to complete work assignments and make decisions; Combining technical competence and professional skills to complete work assignments; Applying professional values, ethics, and attitudes to work assignments; Assessing, researching, and resolving complex problems with limited supervision; and Presenting information and explaining ideas in a clear manner, using oral and written communications, to accounting and non-accounting stakeholders.
+Level of Proficiency Description Tronoichey written communications, to accounting and non-accounting stakeholders.
 Learning outcomes relate to work situations that are characterized by moderate levels of ambiguity, complexity and uncertainty.
 In addition to those verbs used at the Foundation level, indicative verbs used to construct learning outcomes typically include: analyze, apply, calculate, classify, compare, consider, prepare, prioritize, produce, select.
-Advanced Learning outcomes focus on: Selecting and integrating principles and theories from different areas of technical competence to manage and lead projects and work assignments and to make recommendations appropriate to stakeholder needs; Integrating technical competence and professional skills to manage and lead projects and work assignments; Making judgments on appropriate courses of action drawing on professional values, ethics, and attitudes; Anticipating, consulting appropriately and developing solutions to complex problems and issues: and problems and issues; and Consistently presenting and explaining relevant information in a persuasive manner to a wide-range of stakeholders Learning outcomes at the advanced level relate to work situations that are characterized by high levels of ambiguity, complexity and uncertainty.
+Advanced Learning outcomes focus on: Selecting and integrating principles and theories from different areas of technical competence to manage and lead projects and work assignments and to make recommendations appropriate to stakeholder needs; Integrating technical competence and professional skills to manage and lead projects and work assignments; Making judgments on appropriate courses of action drawing on professional values, ethics, and attitudes; Anticipating, consulting appropriately and developing solutions to complex problems and issues; and Consistently presenting and explaining relevant information in a persuasive manner to a wide-range of stakeholders Learning outcomes at the advanced level relate to work situations that are characterized by high levels of ambiguity, complexity and uncertainty.
 In addition to those verbs used at the Foundation and Intermediate levels, indicative verbs used to construct learning outcomes typically include: act, advise, anticipate, appraise, construct, design, develop, evaluate, integrate, lead, manage, negotiate, plan, recommend.
-Mastery Learning outcomes focus on: Integrating technical competence, professional skills, and professional values, ethics and attitudes to lead complex projects, resolve complex problems and advise internal and external stakeholders; Acting as a role model within the accounting profession by behaving in accordance with required professional values, ethics and attitude; Providing thought leadership in areas requiring experience and expertise; and
+Mastery Learning outcomes focus on: Integrating technical competence, professional skills, and professional values, ethics and attitudes to lead complex projects, resolve complex problems and advise internal and external stakeholders; Acting as a role model within the accounting profession by behaving in accordance with required professional values, ethics and attitude; Providing thought leadership in areas requiring experience and expertise; and Communicating with impact to guide and convince internal and external stakeholders at a senior level on vision and strategy of the organization or business.
+Learning outcomes at the mastery level relate to situations that are characterized by high levels of ambiguity, complexity and uncertainty.
+Indicative verbs include all those listed for Foundation, Intermediate and Advanced levels.